Tom Segura

 Thomas Weston Segura (born April 16, 1979) is an American stand-up comedian, writer, author, actor, and podcaster.
-Segura co-hosts the Your Mom's House podcast with his wife, fellow comedian Christina Pazsitzky.
+Segura co-hosts the Your Mom's House podcast with his ex-wife, fellow comedian Christina Pazsitzky.
 Segura also co-hosts the podcast Two Bears One Cave with friend and fellow comedian Bert Kreischer.

 Early life

 Segura was born on April 16, 1979, in Cincinnati, Ohio, to Rosario "Charo" Lazarte, a Peruvian immigrant, and Thomas Nadeau Segura.
-His father was a First Vice President of Merrill Lynch.
+His father was a wealth manager and vice president at Merrill Lynch.

 Tom grew up speaking Spanish and spent his summers in Lima, Peru.
 He graduated from Saint Edward's School in Vero Beach, Florida, and from Lenoir-Rhyne University in Hickory, North Carolina.
-At age 19, he overdosed on GHB and fell into a short coma.
+At age 19, he overdosed on a mixture of drugs that he was told was GHB and fell into a short coma.

 Career

 Segura began stand-up comedy shortly after graduating from Lenoir-Rhyne University.
 On episode 568 of Your Mom's House, he mentioned he was doing comedy in the evenings for the first few years while holding down other daytime jobs.
 Segura has described interning at Kopelson Entertainment and then having his first paid job in the industry as a logger, producing transcripts of reality shows such as Extreme Makeover and My Big Fat Obnoxious Boss.

 Segura has performed at the Melbourne International Comedy Festival, The Comedy Festival, the Global Comedy Festival in Vancouver, and Just For Laughs Comedy Festival.
 Segura was also a San Francisco regional finalist on Last Comic Standing 2.
 Segura has been a frequent guest on The Joe Rogan Experience.
 His first appearance was on episode 8.

 In 2018, Segura and Pazsitzky landed a TV deal with CBS, who gave a pilot production commitment for their show The Little Things.
 Segura's fourth special for Netflix, Ball Hog, premiered on March 24, 2020, and a Spanish-language special was planned for the fall of 2020, before the advent of the COVID-19 pandemic.
 Segura's fifth Netflix comedy special, Sledgehammer, premiered on July 4, 2023.